urbantreelion/ece350-lab-manual/_lab2/part1.md

        ![tutorial4_shift2.png](./figures/tutorial4_shift2.png)<br>
        __*Signal shifting with a filter*__

-When using real signals, this involves all of the highlighted blocks in the diagram below.
+When using real signals, this first shift and low-pass filtering involves all of the highlighted blocks in the diagram below.

   ![part1_weaver-real-block-diagram-highlighted-first-half.png](./figures/part1_weaver-real-block-diagram-highlighted-first-half.png)<br>
   __*Signal shifting with a filter in the real domain*__